 Voices of Kenneth Branagh, Kevin Kline, Rosie Perez, Armand Assante, Jim Cummings

-Two con artists steal a map, and through a zany sequence of events end up in the fabled El Dorado, a city of gold.
+Two con artists steal a map, and, through a zany sequence of events, end up in the fabled El Dorado, a city of gold.
 The two are mistaken by the locals for gods, and use the misunderstanding for their greatest con yet.
 Unfortunately, a woman comes between them and a fanatical priest gets in their way.
-Clearly inspired by Kipling’s The Man Who Would Be King.
-The two main characters, thanks to great work by Kline and Branagh, and the writing, are fantastic.
-As witty and compelling as the Bob Hope-Bing Crosby pair that inspired them.
-Their adventure, however, is caught between being too serious (human sacrifices, flogging) and light-hearted (Elton John songs, the happily ever after).
+Clearly inspired by Kipling’s The Man Who Would Be King, the two main characters, thanks to great work by Kline and Branagh, as well as the writing, are fantastic; as witty and compelling as the Bob Hope-Bing Crosby pair that inspired them.
+Their adventure, however, is caught between being too serious (human sacrifices, flogging) and being light-hearted (Elton John songs, the happily ever after).
 Part of this is due to the intended audience being children, but I think the filmmakers (like Disney did with Hunchback of Notre Dame) could have went with something epic and meaty, closer to its source.
 Or, like the Bob Hope-Bing Crosby movies, just go full comedy, joke every second.
-As it is, it’s a decent enough picture.
-Only a couple of the Elton John songs are good, none of them memorable.
+As it is, it’s a decent enough picture, but only a couple of the Elton John songs are good, none of them memorable.